Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 Like Autosplitter, but without any manual control or scanner access.
 Extraction algorithm not robust.
-Good metadata setting.
+Good metadata setting in SnipTag.

-Similar products suitable for well-conditioned images.
+Similar products are suitable for well-conditioned images.
 PicScanner Gold offers a range of extra functionality.

-PhotoShop, Photoshop Elements (Mac, Windows Desktop)—2 Stars
+9. PhotoShop, Photoshop Elements (Mac, Windows Desktop)—2 Stars

-Great for image editing and metadata setting, but slow and bulky to install.
+Great for image editing and metadata set, but slow and bulky to install.
 Bundled products may not be desired.
 Poor extraction performance and no parameter control.

-GIMP with Divide Scanned Images Script (All platforms)—2 Stars
+10. GIMP with Divide Scanned Images Script (All platforms)—2 Stars

 Free, multi-platform but poor performance.
 Only suitable for software enthusiasts.

-If you are placing individual photos on a scanner, RansenScan gives the most accurate automatic splitting, but processing may be slow.
+If you are placing individual photos on a scanner, Caption Pro (for Windows or Mac) is accurate for automatic splitting, has excellent captioning facilities, and is well-suited to large projects.
+RansenScan gives is also very accurate, but processing may be slow.
 ScanSpeeder detects photos well for uniform backgrounds, but may not perform de-skewing accurately.
 Autosplitter may not detect all individual photos.